Geoffrey Massey

 Stowe School

 Originally built as the majestic aristocratic Stowe House in 1672 – the palatial seat of the Dukes of Buckingham – this neo-classical residence, with its expansive gardens and park, was converted to a boarding-school in 1922.
 Geoffrey Massey attended the school in his early adolescent years.
 With its expansive ornamented architecture, picturesque landscape, and pavilions scattered throughout the grounds, the estate instilled a sense of place and the important role that architecture plays in creating holistic, experiential environments by design.
-While he did not necessarily realize its impact of the time, Geoff recalled that it was during this period – amongst this beautiful and impressive environment – that he first became interested in architecture.
+While he did not necessarily realize its impact of the time, Geoff recalls that it was during this period – amongst this beautiful and impressive environment – that he first became interested in architecture.